HJBerwick/HJBerwick.github.io/_posts/2024-05-21-enhancing-targeting-accuracy.md

 # Decision Tree <a name="clftree-title"></a>

-To model our data using a Decision Tree, we will again utlise the scikit-learn library within Python.
+To model our data using a Decision Tree, we will again utilise the scikit-learn library within Python.
 Our code will be broken up into the 6 key sections listed below:

 * Data Import
 * Data Preprocessing